-- "Balance Sheets Statement", has been modified to "Statement of Financial Position". - "Statements of Income" has been modified to "Statement of Comprehensive Income", which includes net income of the period plus unrealized Gains of the period.
+- -"Balance Sheets Statement", has been modified to "Statement of Financial Position". - "Statements of Income" has been modified to "Statement of Comprehensive Income".
+This financial statement includes as well as, the result of the period, the unrealized result of the period.